Chapter 6.04

 6.04.030 Dog license—Tag issuance.

-A. The dog license shall be an annual license which shall expire at midnight December 31st of the year in which issued.
-The basic fee for such yearly license shall be an amount set by resolution of the city council; provided, that there shall be no license fee for service dogs.
+A. The basic fee for licenses shall be an amount set by resolution of the city council; provided, that there shall be no license fee for service dogs.

 6.04.060 Optional pet registration.

-A city resident may register any cat or other domesticated animal with the city’s designated animal control contractor, who is authorized under this chapter to issue dog licenses, upon completion of application and payment of a pet registration fee in an amount set by resolution of the city council.
-The pet registration shall be valid until December 31st of the year following the year of issue.
-The city’s designated animal control contractor shall maintain records of such registration applications showing the number of each registration, the name, address and telephone number of the owner or custodian of such animal, the sex and general description of the registered animal, and the expiration date of the registration.
+A city resident may register any cat or other domesticated animal with the city’s designated animal control agency, who is authorized under this chapter to issue dog licenses, upon completion of application and payment of a pet registration fee in an amount set by resolution of the city council.
+The city’s designated animal control agency shall maintain records of such registration applications showing the number of each registration, the name, address and telephone number of the owner or custodian of such animal, the sex and general description of the registered animal.
 (Ord.
+4007 § 2 (Exh.
+A), 2024; Ord.
 4003 § 2 (Exh.
 A), 2024; Ord.
 3704 § 1, 2009; Ord.
 3310 § 1, 1996)

 6.04.070 Pet registration and tag issuance.

-Upon proper application and payment of fees by the owner or person having the custody and control of any cat or other domesticated animal, the designated animal control contractor shall issue to such person a prenumbered identification tag for such animal.
+Upon proper application and payment of fees by the owner or person having the custody and control of any cat or other domesticated animal, the designated animal control agency shall issue to such person a prenumbered identification tag for such animal.
+In lieu of issuing an identification tag the owner may opt to have the animal microchipped.
 The person shall be given a receipt for all registration fees paid, which receipt shall be numbered to correspond with the identification tag issued.
 (Ord.
+4007 § 2 (Exh.
+A), 2024; Ord.
 4003 § 2 (Exh.
 A), 2024; Ord.
 3704 § 1, 2009; Ord.
 3310 § 1, 1996)

 6.04.080 Recordkeeping—Dog licenses and pet registration.